kevinchowder/NYCSubwayCanvas/README.md

 ## Lessons Learned

-Personally, I learned to try to think ahead when I know I will have to eventually join the data using a certain unique identifier.
+I learned to try to think ahead when I know
+I will have to eventually join the data using a certain unique identifier.

 I also learned that I need to constantly be checking and verifying the data